Invasion of Privacy

 In addition to privacy claims, a person who has been victimized by another can seek civil damages for emotional damage.
 This is known as “intentional infliction of emotional distress.”
 As the name implies, this action must be intentional (not accidental or negligent), and the bad actor must pay money damages for injuries resulting from his or her conduct or actions regardless of whether the bad actor could have foreseen the damage caused.
 The bad actor’s conduct must be a) extreme and outrageous, and b) intending to cause severe emotional distress, and c) did cause severe emotional distress (actual injury).

-Situations where invasion of privacy claims have been invoked include Facebook posts of confidential and private information; spyware installed in bedrooms and bathrooms; use of drones with GoPro cameras.
+Situations, where invasion of privacy claims have been invoked, include Facebook posts of confidential and private information; spyware installed in bedrooms and bathrooms; use of drones with GoPro cameras.

-North Carolina has just passed a Revenge Porn law which will take effect in December, 2015.
+North Carolina has just passed a Revenge Porn law which will take effect in December 2015.
 North Carolina is one of 26 states (and counting; 11 states have bills pending as of this post) that criminalizes revenge porn.
 Of the 26 states with revenge porn criminal penalties, North Carolina is one of only 9 that have civil remedies.
-For every day the illegal post is online, civil damages accrues at $1,000 per day or $10,000 whichever is higher, plus punitive damages, plus attorney fees.
+For every day the illegal post is online, civil damages accrue at $1,000 per day or $10,000 whichever is higher, plus punitive damages, plus attorney fees.

 It is illegal in North Carolina to use a computer or computer network without authority with the intent to a) temporarily or permanently remove, halt, or disable any computer data, programs, or software; b) cause a computer to malfunction; c) alter or erase any data, programs, or software; or, d) make or cause to be made an unauthorized copy of any computer data, programs, or software.

-Cyberstalking by Installation of GPS
+Cyberstalking by a GPS

 North Carolina’s cyberstalking law has been recently modified to make it a crime to place a GPS or other tracking device on another person’s motor vehicle without consent.
 The law, effective December 1, 2015, makes it a crime to: knowingly install, place, or use an electronic tracking device without consent, or cause an electronic tracking device to be installed, placed, or used without consent, to track the location of any person.
 There are a number of exceptions to this prohibition including one for private investigators.
 Hence, while it may be illegal for a spouse to place a GPS tracking device on the other spouse’s car, but it may be acceptable to engage the services of a private investigator who can permissibly install the device as part of an investigation.
 There is also an exception to allow parents to place a tracking device on a child’s vehicle.